Automotive Designer: Job Duties, Career Outlook, and Education Prerequisites

-As an automotive designer, you'll draft layouts of automobile components, assemblies and systems using sketches, models and prototypes from their knowledge of engineering principles based on automobile function.
+As an automotive designer, you'll draft layouts of automobile components, assemblies and systems using sketches, models and prototypes.
 You'll also determine factors that may affect design proposals by using previous car models, understanding manufacturing limitations and collaborating with automotive engineers.
 Based on detailed calculations, mathematical formulas and computerized work aids, you'll develop innovative designs for automobiles that fit consumer's needs and reflect a company's image and values.

 What Can I Expect for the Career Outlook?

-According to the U.S. Bureau of Labor Statistics (BLS), positions in industrial design, an industry that includes automobile designers, were expected to increase nine percent from 2008-2018 decade (www.bls.gov).
-Consumer- and business-based demands for updated and newer vehicles is the major contributing factor to this outlook.
+According to the U.S. Bureau of Labor Statistics (BLS), positions in industrial design, an industry that includes automobile designers, were expected to increase four percent from 2012-2022 (www.bls.gov).
+Consumer-and business-based demands for updated and newer vehicles is the major contributing factor to this outlook.
 Additionally, emphasis on quality, comfort and pricing will create a need for new automotive designs and employment opportunities.

-In May of 2010, the BLS reported that the mean annual salary and hourly wages for industrial and commercial designers was $61,890 at $29.76 an hour.
+In May of 2010, the BLS reported that the mean annual salary for industrial and commercial designers was $64,570.
 The BLS reported that the majority of jobs in this sector were based in the states of Michigan, California, New York, Pennsylvania and Illinois.
 As cars become more technologically complex and fuel efficient to meet consumer demands, prospective designers should be prepared to compete fiercely for jobs in the industry.